udii05/DevOps-Project/README.md

 - Responsive design with a modern layout.
 - Team member profiles with images, roles, and contact information.
-- Containerized for easy deployment using Docker.
+- Containerised for easy deployment using Docker.
 - Automated deployment pipeline using GitHub Actions.

 ## Getting Started